Accelize/apyfal/docs/getting_started.rst

 -  ``host_type``: CSP name
 -  ``region``: CSP region name, need a region that support FPGA.
 -  ``client_id`` and ``secret_id``: CSP credentials

+See :doc:`api_host` for details on possibles parameters for the targeted CSP.

 See your CSP documentation to know how obtains theses values.